Call for Submissions｜2025 IACMR Conference

 5. A signed statement from the organizer declaring: “I have received signed statements from all intended participates agreeing to participate in the entire symposium.”
 Symposium submissions will NOT be reviewed unless the statement is included.

 PDWs provide a forum for researchers to explore a common topic.
 Their goals are educational and informational and are generally conducted in an interactive and participative format.
 PDWs are not a forum for several standard paper presentations on a common theme—such sessions are part of the scholarly paper program.
-We especially welcome PDWs that are related to the conference theme of how to conduct research on Culture and Chinese management.
+We especially welcome PDWs that are related to the conference theme of how to conduct research on Chinese management in a digital age.
 We are open to proposals that focus on contemporary issues relating to Chinese management research, research methods (e.g., how to conduct quantitative and qualitative research), and professional development topics (e.g., how to help junior faculty in conducting and publishing high-impact research or career development issues).
 Proposals for workshops dealing with teaching methods and content are encouraged.
 Creative and novel proposals are particularly encouraged.

 · Title of the workshop